philipsquire/philipsquire.github.io/index.md

 ## IT and UX

-I am a Junior at Michigan State University studying Media and Information.
+I am a Senior at Michigan State University studying Information Science, graduating May 2020.

 Below you can find my resume, and a selection of my work.
 To contact me, email me [here](mailto:squireph@msu.edu).
 Thank you for visiting my website.